 The Sacred Valley of the Incas is a valley of the Urubamba River.
-The valley starts 15 km north of Cusco and stretches about 100 km between two then important Incan cities – the Cusco City and Machu Picchu.
+The valley starts 15 km north of Cusco city and stretches about 100 km between two then important Incan cities – the Cusco City and Machu Picchu citadel.
 The place had a special meaning to the Incas as the sacred river of Urubamba represented a reflection of the cosmic Milky Way in their mythology.

 The Urubamba River originates in mountains of the Puno region and its upstream is called Willkanuta, which means the “House of the Sun” in Aymara native language, it was later hispanized to Vilcanota.
 The river then flows north-west for 724 km and it changes its name to Urubamba in the Convencion province.
 Sometimes, you can also hear the river is called Willcamayu which is its Quechua name.